ducttape/ducttape-editor/README.md

 License
 -------
-Tbe Ducttape Editor and its components as well as examples and tests are available under the LGPL3 license unless noted otherwise.
+The Ducttape Editor and its components as well as examples and tests are available under the LGPL3 license unless noted otherwise.

 See the docs/licenses/ directory for individual licenses of our resources.